-- Dissertation or research: What went well or badly, and what would you do differently if you were to continue with the research?
-Read more about dissertation skills.
+- Dissertation or research: understanding what went well or badly, where your approach was limited and what would you do differently if you were to continue with the research.

 Reflective thinking – how?

-- be objective and be critical of your own actions
+- Be objective, honest and be critical of your own actions.

-- compare your experience with theory – does it match up?
+- Compare your experience with that of others, or explore relevant theory – does it match up?
 Can you learn from, or challenge the theory?

 Types of reflective writing